twebr/nbility-model-github/PROJECT_GOVERNANCE.md

 1. In case of long discussions or arguments, maintainers or other can request a community council decision.

 The current maintainers of this project are:
- 1. Developer 1 - Team X
- 1. Developer 2 - Team X
- 1. Developer 3 - Team Y
- 1. Developer 4 - Team Y
+1. Jonas van den Bogaard - Alliander
+2. Prince Singh - Alliander
+3. Lex de Wolff - Alliander
+4. Ton van der Knaap - Stedin
+5. ...

  ## Contributors